Our Story – So Far…

-In 2010, Gerry Hanratty opened Bierschenke, a Bavarian-style beerhall, in an under-utilised basement space, beneath the iconic Daly's Wine Bar, opposite the High Court.
-Gerry quickly appreciated that authenticity would be the key to Bierschenke's success and on the advice of a major German brewer, he set out to create an authentic, Bavarian experience in which staff, in Dirndls and Lederhosen, would serve great German beer and a variety of traditional German food, including meats and sausages sourced from a butcher in Munich.
+In 2010, Gerry Hanratty opened Bierschenke, a Bavarian-style beerhall, in an under-utilised basement space, beneath the iconic Daly’s Wine Bar, opposite the High Court.
+Gerry quickly appreciated that authenticity would be the key to Bierschenke’s success and on the advice of a major German brewer, he set out to create an authentic, Bavarian experience in which staff, in Dirndls and Lederhosen, would serve great German beer and a variety of traditional German food, including meat and sausages sourced from butchers in Munich.

 Bierschenke was an immediate and phenomenal success and the demand quickly outgrew the Daly’s site.
 To meet this demand, Gerry retained agents to advise on the acquisition of further sites in central London.
 They identified an 8,500 square feet site on Blomfield St., off London Wall that, formerly, had been Henry’s Bar and secured it, for Bierschenke, in the face of considerable competition from other pub and leisure companies.

 As part of a total refurbishment, Bavarian companies were commissioned to supply the bars, benches, tables and wood panelling.
 Now, in the smaller, upstairs Kneipe (local bar) and in the Bierkeller, with its abundant, natural light and seating for more than three hundred, Bierschenke offers a truly authentic, Munich beerhall experience.